petr-tik/lcthw/salary_calc/progress_report.md

 ## Roadmap
 * Rework the data structure the parser modifies
 * Make it work for UK salaries (no personal allowance if salary >150k)
+* Write a makefile for OSX
+* Test on linux and OSX
 * Add stock quote look up module
+* Split the folder into a separate repo